-click to return to Shaker Square Home page Directory Getting Here
+click to return to Shaker Square Home page Events Getting Here

 North Union Farmers Market

-The North Union Farmers Market will open its 2009 season at Shaker Square on Saturday morning April 11, with a blessing for a prosperous season, followed by the annual sheep shearing.
+The North Union Farmers Market reopened for its 2013 season at Shaker Square on Saturday morning April 6, with a blessing for a prosperous season, followed by the annual sheep shearing.

-This is their 15th year at the Square.
-Once again this year the Market will use the east and westbound lanes of Shaker Boulevard.
+This is their 19th year at the Square.
+Once again this year the Market will use both lanes of Shaker Boulevard, until the Fall when only one lane is used.

 On opening day, after the blessing, our annual sheep shearing begins.
 It's a real attraction for youngsters.
-Jeff Baldwin, our sheepshearer, told stories to young and old alike, while he sheared his sheep.
-Another highlight was our Chef at the Market program.
-On opening day it featured Doug Katz from fire restaurant preparing a Spring breakfast sampler.
+Geoff Baldwin, our sheepshearer, will tell stories to young and old alike, while he shears his sheep.

 Local Farmers will unveil their fresh grown produce, bakers will present delicious artisan breads and pastries, and for the "cooking-challenged" there will be prepared foods created locally with an international flair.
 Fine artists and craftsmen round out the festive market Clevelanders have grown to love!
 As we look forward to planting our gardens, our Spring Flower Market of acclimatized plants grown in Ohio and ready to adapt to your garden, will be waiting for you.